jasonclark/agentic-search/README.md

 # Agentic Search Investigator

 This repository contains a Python-based search agent built on the principles of **Agentic Search**.
-Instead of relying on the RAG pipeline (chunking, embeddings, reranking), this agent uses an intelligent LLM (via Ollama) and tools (`Glob` and `Grep` simulation) to investigate a document corpus directly.
+Instead of relying on the RAG pipeline (chunking, embeddings, reranking), this agent uses a LLM (via Ollama) and filesystem tools (`Glob` and `Grep` simulation) to investigate a document corpus directly.

 ## 💡 Concept: Why Agentic Search?

-Traditional Retrieval-Augmented Generation (RAG) was a workaround for LLMs with small context windows.
+Traditional Retrieval-Augmented Generation (RAG) works successfully for LLMs with small context windows.
 As context windows grow, the need for vector databases, complex chunking, and similarity search diminishes.

 This agent operates like a forensic investigator: